Lifestyle

 Sonali Kulkarni, Actor

-In the last two years, I haven’t been too happy with being in an AC atmosphere all the time, and I have to go out and breathe fresh air.
+In the last two years, I haven’t been too happy being in an AC atmosphere all the time, and I have to go out and breathe fresh air.
 So last year, my husband, daughter and I, with Grassroutes Journeys, went to Purushwadi, which is located very close to Mumbai and Pune.
 It’s a beautiful place, and you can stay in five-star tents….

 A first-time traveller will definitely be welcomed with a variety of pleasant shocks.
 Purushwadi has the lowest cell network.
 So you better be ready to entertain yourself with something called ‘nature’!
 The guide comes to take you after dinner, and you might wonder how much could the place have changed since the morning?
 But what you get to see is totally outside of your imagination!
 The trees in the valley are filled with fireflies, but it is not like the entire valley is full of them.
 For some reason, the fireflies choose trees.
 So a nice pocket of shining stars — will alternate with a tree that is completely blank, dark; then another one shining, and the next one dark, so it creates a very interesting pattern.
 The fireflies landed on mine and my daughter’s palms, so we were very excited.
 You actually observe your breath — you don’t want the firefly to fly away because you exhaled.
 The night was unforgettable!
 The area is blessed with a dam, the river Kurkundi, a valley and beautiful tents.
 And I didn’t even know that we have fireflies in India!